Solar Panel Electricity & Heating Solutions

 Blueflame design, integrate and maintain solar panel solutions for both home and commercial energy creation

-From a home system installation for electricity generation or water heating - to a commercial scale, project managed stream, supply and commission to an ongoing cyclic service contract, Blueflame can deliver the complete solar solution to meet your needs, with the aim of ensuring the solar panel technology remains working as efficiently as possible and the investment pays for itself effectively over the shortest period.
+From a home system installation for electricity generation - to a commercial scale, project managed stream, supply and commission to an ongoing cyclic service contract, Blueflame can deliver the complete solar solution to meet your needs, with the aim of ensuring the solar panel technology remains working as efficiently as possible and the investment pays for itself effectively over the shortest period.

 Blueflame's microgeneration approved specialist engineers complement the team of in-house heating, plumbing and electrical engineering skill-sets and in tangent can incorporate the best low-carbon technologies to help you both cost effectively and efficiently generate your own energy from natural resources such as the sun, wind, and water.
 What’s more, with government financial incentives available, now is still a good time to get started with renewable energy technologies.